Akamai to acquire LayerX to enforce AI usage control on any browser. Get details

 Traditional network security models, such as perimeter-based security, rely on the assumption that everything inside a network can be trusted.
-However, this approach is no longer sufficient to protect today’s dynamic and distributed IT ecosystems, where private applications can be hosted anywhere, and employees require secure application access from everywhere, using managed and unmanaged devices.
+However, this approach is no longer sufficient to protect today’s dynamic and distributed IT ecosystems, where private applications can be hosted anywhere– from the data center to multicloud environments – and employees require secure application access from everywhere, using managed and unmanaged user devices.

-Zero Trust Network Access (ZTNA) is an approach to providing secure access to resources (such as private applications) that focuses on strict access controls and security measures.
+Zero Trust Network Access (ZTNA) is an approach to providing secure user access to resources (such as private applications, internal systems, and Service as a software (SaaS) applications) that focuses on strict access controls and cybersecurity measures.
 ZTNA operates under the principle of “never trust, always verify,” which means that no user or device, whether inside or outside the network perimeter, should be automatically trusted.
-Instead, ZTNA verifies and authenticates every user and device before granting access to applications or resources, regardless of their location.
+Instead, ZTNA verifies and authenticates every end-user and device before granting access to applications or resources, regardless of their location.

 In the past, organizations have relied on technology such as firewalls that built strong walls around its network.
 Access management that allows employees to use private applications is largely based on where an employee is located.
 If they are in the office and connected to the corporate network, then they are “trusted” and given access to applications and resources.
 Remote workforce employees who need secure remote access to the same applications and workloads will typically use a virtual private network (VPN) service to connect to these.